- Roadmap Terminology

-The Center administers the Estate Planning Certificate Program, which is designed to cultivate and train the next generation of estate planning lawyers.
-Visit the Estate Planning Certificate page for more information.
+The Center administers the Estate Planning Program, which is designed to cultivate and train the next generation of estate planning lawyers.
+Visit the Estate Planning Program page for more information.

-This Center developed and administers the Certificate Program in Family Law in order to train a new generation of advocates for children and their families.
+This Center developed and administers the concentration in Family Law program in order to train a new generation of advocates for children and their families.

 The Center’s other goals and activities include promoting quality scholarship on issues of importance to children and families through an annual conference and support of research fellows, developing interdisciplinary and child-centered methods for studying systems serving children, educating children and families about their rights and responsibilities in a free society, and building a state-of-the art library collection for the study of children’s law and policy.

 As the state’s oldest legal and public policy research institute, the Center for Governmental Responsibility (CGR) has been a mainstay for environmental and social policy research at the College of Law since 1972.

 CGR lawyers have affected more public policy decisions during the past 20 years than any other organization of its nature and scope in Florida.